alttch/filemap/README.md

-# filemap
+# filemap - processing Kubernetes-style config maps and secrets

 ## What's this

-**filemap** is a Python module for comfortable processing of Kubernetes config maps and secrets, mounted as the volumes.
+**filemap** is a Python module for comfortable processing of Kubernetes-style config maps and secrets, mounted as the volumes.

 ## Usage